-View this video (http://openstax.org/l/DNA_replicatio2) on DNA replication.
+Click through this tutorial (http://openstaxcollege.org/I/DNA_replicatio2) on DNA replication.

-14.4 DNA Replication in Prokaryotes
+14.4 | DNA Replication in Prokaryotes

 - Explain the process of DNA replication in prokaryotes - Discuss the role of different enzymes and proteins in supporting this process

 DNA replication has been well studied in prokaryotes primarily because of the small size of the genome and because of the large variety of mutants that are available.
 E. coli has 4.6 million base pairs in a single circular chromosome and all of it gets replicated in approximately 42 minutes, starting from a single site along the chromosome and proceeding around the circle in both directions.
 This means that approximately 1000 nucleotides are added per second.
 Thus, the process is quite rapid and occurs without many mistakes.